 The park's significant natural features include the 26-acre, spring-fed Belmont Lake and a significant wetland complex.
 The lake provides springtime trout fishing and summer bass fishing for the avid anglers who use the park.
 It is home to permanent and migratory waterfowl populations.
 Park visitors enjoy watching Osprey diving from high above to catch fish for their young in the spring.
 Other waterfowl that can be easily spotted include Northern Shovelers, Mergansers, Teal, Great Blue Heron, and Egrets.

-Patrons enjoy activities such as picnicking and using the various game courts and fields.
+Patrons enjoy activities such as picnicking, playgrounds, and using the various game courts and fields.
 The lake attracts trail walking, fishing and non-motorized boating.
-The 7.6 miles of trails throughout the park are available for hiking, walking, biking, horseback riding, nature observation and weather permitting, cross-country skiing.
+The 7.6 miles of trails throughout the park are available for hiking, walking, biking, nature observation and weather permitting, cross-country skiing.

-Special events such as the Holiday Tree Lighting, Egg Hunt, and Fishing Expo draw the highest attendance on non-holiday weekends.
+Special events such as the Great Jack-O-lantern Spectacular Sail, Holiday Tree Lighting, Egg Hunt, and Fishing Expo draw the highest attendance on non-holiday weekends.